manonlespes/starter-react-typescript-tailwind/README.md

 ## Commit

-The project is also Commitizen friendly and use Commitizen to format your commit.
-Visit [commitizen](https://www.npmjs.com/package/commitizen) for more info
+The project is also Commitizen friendly.
+Commitizen formats your commits.
+Visit [commitizen](https://www.npmjs.com/package/commitizen) for more info.

 Install Commitizen locally: